Conservation and Permaculure Internship & Volunteering in Thailand

 Program Activities

+Project transportation is always included — you will be taken to and from field sites each day.
 All project-related equipment is supplied, and scuba-certified participants are given access to dive gear on ocean days.

 Activities & Schedule